itsSayantan/git-journal/README.md

 ### v1.0.0

-- create
+- create - create a new note.

-- get
+- get <note_id> - get a note with id: <note_id>.

-- getall
+- getall - get all notes.

-- help
+- help - lists help information.

-- exit
+- exit - exit the git-notes application.